 You read that right—the highly popular R1 and even more of a bestseller R3 have relinquished the throne to a new Uniden radar detector, the R7.
-When the community first learned of the development, it quickly became posed as the year’s top radar detector, a title which speaks of the community’s confidence in the brand based on its product.
+When the community first learned of the development, it quickly became posed as the year’s top radar detector, a title that speaks of the community’s confidence in the brand based on its product.

 It is also thought to be the company’s answer to its rivals’ top of the line detectors, such as the Escort Max 360 and Valentine One.
-The R7 is in possession of the directional arrows that the Valentine had rights to for so long, and is a feature that the older version was missing, but that’s just one addition.
+The R7 has the directional arrows that the Valentine had rights to for so long, and is a feature that the older version was missing, but that’s just one addition.
 There are more to expect from the device, some of which we’ve summarized for you below.
 If you’re interested to see a more detailed comparison with the R3, check here.

 The R7 is not a teeny-tiny detector by any means.
 The machine packs up in size, but that is for a good reason instead of being an arbitrary choice.
 Its display, which will be tilted towards the driver and will come in full-color OLED, is the largest among radar detectors, even edging out the size of its competitors.

 The text on it will also be larger than before, which will help in its readability.
 It will have a light sensor and an auto-dimming function that is dependent on the lighting conditions.